-- a.
-Vice President for Academic Affairs will preside over the hearing. b.
-Faculty member of the student's choice. c.
-Faculty member and student of the Vice President for Academic Affairs. d.
-President of the Student Body/Student Advisory Council. e.
-Vice President of Student Affairs. - 2.
-Other persons who should be available at the hearing: - a.
-The student who requested the hearing b.
-The faculty member involved c.
-Anyone the student or faculty member wishes to be present to substantiate the case d.
-Chairperson and Divisional Dean. - 3.
-Hearing Procedure: The Committee will hear the student's appeal during which the parties to the controversy, and such representatives as desired, will present all facts relating to the case.
-Consequently, the committee will recommend appropriate action by majority vote. - 4.
-The termination of the hearing finalizes the academic appeal procedure.
+a.
+Vice President for Academic Affairs will preside over the hearing.
+The b.
+Faculty member of the student's choice.
+The choice of the Student and student of the Vice President for Academic Affairs.
+The Student of the Student Body/Student Advisory Council.
+The President of Student Affairs.

+2. Other persons who should be available at the hearing:

+a.
+The student who requested the hearing.
+EPb.
+The faculty member involved.
+EPc.
+Anyone the student or faculty member wishes to be present to substantiate the case.
+EPd.
+Chairperson and Divisional Dean.

+3. Hearing Procedure: The Committee will hear the student's appeal during which the parties to the controversy, and such representatives as desired, will present all facts relating to the case.
+Consequently, the committee will recommend appropriate action by majority vote.

+4. The termination of the hearing finalizes the academic appeal procedure.